apmarshall/emacs/README.md

 -- magit.el
 -- emacs.secrets (not tracked)

-This is cascaded so that init.el.symlink contains general settings and then loads the subfiles for specific configurations, allowing the code to be more manageable.
+This is cascaded so that init.el contains general settings and then loads the subfiles for specific configurations, allowing the code to be more manageable.

 ## Use